tmpstpdwn/Shwal/README.md

     urgent: {color9};
     }
     ```

-  - ## `$HOME/.config/shwal/colorschemes`
-    This folder have an extensive collection of dark and light themes saved as json files which can be used with shwal.
-This folder was taken from the `pywal` project.

-  - ## `$HOME/.config/shwal/scripts`
+  - ## `$HOME/.config/shwal/jsons`
-    Executable scripts placed inside this folder will be executed after generating the templates.
+    Colorschemes generated will be save here as json so that it can be reloaded later.

 - Customize the script to match your setup.

 ## Contributing